andreashuber69/kiss-worker/README.md

 const getFibonacci = (n: number): number =>
     (n < 2) ?
 Math.floor(n) : getFibonacci(n - 1) + getFibonacci(n - 2);

-// Serve the function, so that it can be called from another thread serve(getFibonacci);
+// Serve the function, so that it can be called from the thread that
+// calls implementWorkerExternal
+serve(getFibonacci);

 // Export the type only